Shopify/polaris/polaris.shopify.com/content/contributing/working-with-the-polaris-team/index.md

 Through supporting teams, we’ve learned what works well, and not so well.
 We’ve outlined these things so that you can create a successful plan.
 This guide goes into detail, but here are the highlights.

-### TL;DR
+## TL;dr

-- High pressure deadlines are stressful, but the Polaris team can’t be pulled in to unblock.
-Think about the system early in the design process and plan for any system updates or additions ahead of the build stage.
-The Polaris team is here to support you while planning.
-Start a [GitHub discussion](https://github.com/Shopify/polaris/discussions/6750) for a larger contribution.
-For smaller contributions like bug fixes, read the [contribution guide](/contributing).
+Think about your system needs in the prototype phase of your project so your team can plan for [quality](/contributing/quality-contributions) systems [contributions](/contributing) ahead of the build phase.
+The Polaris team is here to help you in the planning phase, but we can’t be pulled in last minute to unblock.
+The best way to get help is through Polaris support channels:
-- For the system to stay healthy and scale, contributions require a certain level of [quality](/contributing/quality-contributions)
-- If you make a custom solution, your team is responsible for maintaining it.
-Be aware of the impact if other teams use or tweak your custom solution.
-Always use Polaris tokens.
-Learn more about [when to make a contribution](/contributing/#when-to-contribute) vs a custom solution.
-- The best way to get support is to start a [Github discussion](https://github.com/Shopify/polaris/discussions/6750) or reach out in the #polaris channel (if you’re a Shopify employee).
-Please avoid direct messaging Polaris team members about a system inquiry.

-### Polaris support

-Our community is important to us.
-For our community support to scale, we rely on operations that distribute our efforts, while also giving us time to work on system projects.
-We lean on asynchronous collaboration as much as possible since our team is internationally distributed.
-Here’s how we mainly provide support:

-- Through a support rotation during working hours.
-The scheduled support pair monitors the internal #polaris Slack channel and [Github](https://github.com/Shopify/polaris), and makes an effort to respond within 24 hours for inquiries and 72 hours for collaboration requests
-- Ad hoc pairing sessions and asynchronous collaboration for system contributions
+-  #polaris Slack channel if you work at Shopify
+- Start a [GitHub discussion](https://github.com/Shopify/polaris/discussions/6750) around your potential contributions to get the conversation started.

+As you’re building you may need custom styles.
+In those cases, always use Polaris [tokens](/tokens).

 ## Product team tips
 With some early planning and intentional systems thinking, the build stage will go a lot smoother.